Cylinder (locomotive): Inside or outside cylinders

-In the 19th and early 20th centuries, inside cylinders were widely used in the United Kingdom, but outside cylinders were more common in Continental Europe and the United States.
-The reason for this difference is unclear.
+In the 19th and early 20th centuries, inside cylinders were widely used in the United Kingdom, but outside cylinders were more common in Continental Europe and the United States due to their larger loading gauge.
 From about 1920, outside cylinders became more common in the UK but many inside-cylinder engines continued to be built.
-Inside cylinders give a more stable ride with less yaw or "nosing" but access for maintenance is more difficult.
+Inside cylinders give a more stable ride with less yaw or "nosing", but access for maintenance is more difficult.
 Some designers used inside cylinders for aesthetic reasons.

 Three or four cylinders

 The demand for more power led to the development of engines with three cylinders (two outside and one inside) or four cylinders (two outside and two inside).
 Examples: